About the Medicaid dental claims data

 A dental service is any diagnostic, preventive or treatment service provided by or under the supervision of a dentist.

 Medicaid recipients who are pregnant or under age 21 are required to have dental coverage under federal and state law (all medically necessary services as defined by the Department of Human Services).

 Federal law does not require Medicaid to provide dental benefits to adults aged 21 years and older.
 However, the state of Minnesota provides limited coverage of dental care for adults including preventive services and one dental exam per calendar year.

 To learn more about MHCP programs, including eligibility criteria and dental benefits visit: Minnesota Health Care Programs overview

 Use caution when attempting to compare dental service use over time.
 Claim years 2012 through 2013 include paid dental claims only.
 Data collected since 2014 include paid, unpaid, and denied claims.
-Only years 2014 through 2018 can be compared.
+Only years 2014 and onward can be compared.

 Minnesota Department of Human Services.
 The Department of Human Services Data Warehouse stores information produced by the Medicaid Management Information System (MMIS) to track fee-for-service claims activity and encounter data from managed care health plans.

 Minnesota Department of Human Services.
 Minnesota Health Care Programs Dental Services Recipients by County of Residence, Program Category and Age.
 Collected by the Minnesota Oral Health Program.
 St. Paul, Minnesota: Accessed from MN Public Health Data Access Portal.
 [Add URL] Retrieved month, year.